-- The AGM venue would continue to be St Clement's Centre for the foreseeable future. - The City Council's 5-year Park Management Plan for South Park would not be updated until Chris Bell had a plan for the perimeter fencing. - A priority for the committee in the coming year would be to agree appropriate wording for permanent signage and to work with the Council to ensure signage is erected. - Perimeter railings and their possible replacement by fencing remained an issue.
+- The AGM venue would continue to be St Clement's Centre for the foreseeable future. - The City Council's 5-year Park Management Plan for South Park had not been updated. - A priority for the committee in the coming year would be to agree appropriate wording for permanent signage and to work with the Council to ensure signage is erected. - Perimeter railings and their possible replacement by fencing remained an issue.
 Discussion revealed that most of the railings date from the mid-20th century and their replacement cost would be more than £1m.
 OCC considered a review of the entrances was as important.
 There was also discussion regarding fitting automatic closing gates to protect dogs.
 There would be a separate agenda item at the 2024 AGM on entrances to the park. - It was noted that there was other protective fencing within the park around dead trees for the safety of park users.
 In addition, there was now fencing around the disused toilet block.
 This was because asbestos had been found in the roof of the building. - The basketball court had been revamped during the year and the zip-wire base resurfaced. - The Chair asked if there was another way in which items for the bonfire could be transported across the park to avoid causing as much damage as in the previous year.
 The Round Table replied that they had arranged to use 200 removable mats this year, concentrating on one particular area.